 3. A desire to drive innovation

-Another reason companies decide to embrace Prescriptive Analytics is a desire to innovate.
+Another reason companies decide to start using Prescriptive Analytics is a desire to innovate.
 Companies that come to us with this in mind understand that they can’t stand still.
 They don’t want to limit themselves to a specific problem, they want to go further.
 Their supply chain leaders realize that new technologies can help them discover scenarios they hadn’t thought about before.

 A global carrier, for example, used our technology to optimize their network.
 Along the way, they discovered that sharing their network with competitors would make them more profitable.
 That’s the beauty of Prescriptive Analytics: it changes your mindset and opens up new ways of doing business – it’s exactly what you need in a changing digital landscape.